NovySan/unl-digifab/projects/project3.md

 - 3d scanning
 - laser cutting
 - 3d printing
+- ShopBot
+- Vacuu-forming
+- Inflatables
+- ETC...

-You will also meed to use your Arduino and some combination of sensors (photoresistor, rangefinder, potentiometer, etc.) and actuators (lights, buzzer, servo, etc.)
+You will also meed to use your Arduino (or other) and some combination of sensors (photoresistor, rangefinder, potentiometer, etc.) and actuators (lights, buzzer, servo, etc.)

 Your project needs to have some meaningful behavior, whether preprogrammed, or in response to sensor/user input or interaction.